|How to bookmark " Members of the Council"|

 She was born in Thayet Myo, Burma.
 Studied at Methodist English High School, Rangoon Arts and Science University and Matran College London.
 After teaching at the RASU Botany department for more than 13 years, moved to London and worked for the BBC World Service for nearly 22 years as Relationship Marketing Manager WS and a Broadcaster at the Burmese Section.
 Now a full time artist and has a studio in Elephant and Castle. |

-She studied under well known Myanmar and Chinese artists and is one of the pioneers of the young avant-garde Art movement in Myanmar.
-She was the President of Yangon Arts and Science University, Art Society for 10 years.
+She studied under well known Burmese and Chinese artists and is one of the pioneers of the young avant-garde Art movement in Burma.
+She was the President of Rangoon Arts and Science University, Art Society for 10 years.

 |Took over the role of Membership Secretary from Derek Brooke-Wavell in October 2009.|

-She was born in Yangon and came to the UK at the age of 9.
-Still speaks fluent Myanmar and is proud and passionate of her heritage.
-Regularly returns to Myanmar to see family and friends and to explore more of the country.
-Her father was Lt Cdr Htun Minn in the Myanmar Navy and was trained as a deep-sea diver in the US Navy.
+She was born in Rangoon and came to the UK at the age of 9.
+Still speaks fluent Burmese and is proud and passionate of her heritage.
+Regularly returns to Burma to see family and friends and to explore more of the country.
+Her father was Lt Cdr Htun Minn in the Burma Navy and was trained as a deep-sea diver in the US Navy.
 Her English mother worked in the BOAC.
 Her grandfather, U Thein Maung, was a Commissioner in the Chin Hills and her Uncle, U Htun Linn was in the People's Police Force.

 |Tony Cantor worked for the Foreign & Commonwealth Office for 43 years, retiring in 2008.
 His first posting was to Rangoon, from 1968 to 1971.
 In that time he travelled to many areas of Burma, by road, river and rail.|

 Then followed postings to Japan, Ghana, Vietnam, Germany, Paraguay and Armenia, the last two as British Ambassador.
 His specialization is Japan, where he has spent a total of 14 years.
-He has been a Britain-Myanmar member as long as anyone can remember, but until retirement was not able to attend many meetings.
+He has been a Britain-Burma member as long as anyone can remember, but until retirement was not able to attend many meetings.
 He became Meetings Secretary at the start of 2011.

 |Patricia Herbert studied Southeast Asian history at the School of